-Building on GER 205H, this prerequisite course (for all topic courses in German on the 400-level) provides an introduction to German literature and culture from the 18th to the 21st century.
+Building on GER 205H, this course provides an introduction to German literature and culture from the 18th to the 21st century.
 Within a chronological and thematic framework, we will read and analyze excerpts from representative works of major German writers.
 Students learn to read critically and to consider the literary qualities of the German language.
 The course is required for majors and specialists; it should be taken as soon after GER 205 as possible.